Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 This medicine is for use in the nose.
 Follow the directions on your product or prescription label.
 This medicine works best if used at regular intervals.
 Do not use more often than directed.
 Make sure that you are using your nasal spray correctly.
 After 6 months of daily use without a prescription, talk to your doctor or health care professional before using it for a longer time.
 Ask your doctor or health care professional if you have any questions.

 Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be used for children as young as 4 years old for selected conditions, precautions do apply.
-After 2 months of daily use without a prescription in a child, talk to your pediatrician before using it for a longer time.
+Special care may be needed.
+This medicine has been used in children as young as 2 years.
+After two months of daily use without a prescription in a child, talk to your pediatrician before using it for a longer time.
 Use of this medicine for nasal polyps is not approved in children.

 Side effects that you should report to your doctor or health care professional as soon as possible: